September 17, 2019

 If you read our last article Helping Students Futureproof Their Careers

 , there's no doubt that the next generation of professionals need to be prepared for an increasingly tech-driven future.
 To enjoy the full benefits of a tech-driven economy, students need to know more than just how to use technology, but also how it works and how to create it.
 This is where learning to code comes in.

 If you're like most teachers, you're no tech expert.
 So how are you to develop and implement tech education programs and curriculums without any training or experience?
 How do you teach your students to code when you can't code yourself?

-- is a student-centered pedagogy that involves a dynamic classroom approach where students gain deeper knowledge through active exploration of real-world challenges and problems.
+- Project-based learning is a student-centered pedagogy that involves a dynamic classroom approach where students gain deeper knowledge through active exploration of real-world challenges and problems.

-- is an approach that combines online educational materials and opportunities for interaction online with traditional place-based classroom methods.
+- Blended learning is an approach that combines online educational materials and opportunities for interaction online with traditional place-based classroom methods.

-- are collaborative workspaces inside a school, library or separate public/private facility for making, learning, exploring and sharing that uses high tech to no tech tools.
+- Hacker spaces/Maker spaces are collaborative workspaces inside a school, library or separate public/private facility for making, learning, exploring and sharing that uses high tech to no tech tools.

 So many options, each with its own advantages and disadvantages.
 How do you choose one that works for your students?
 And more importantly, how would you apply them in a coding class?